unicorn-fail/dreditor/CONTRIBUTING.md

 ### Safari

 You'll need a [Safari Developer Certificate](https://developer.apple.com/register/index.action) (free) in order to build/install the Safari extension.
+Make sure you only have one version of the Dreditor extension enabled at one time.

 1. Enable the `Develop` menu.
 Open Preferences in the Safari menu, choose the Advanced tab, and check the box marked `Show Develop menu in menu bar`.
 1. From the `Develop` menu, choose `Show Extension Builder`.
 Click the Plus button in the bottom left corner of the window and choose `Add Extension…`.